Smenovekhovtsy

-"The Civil War is lost definitely.
-For a long time Russia has been travelling on its own path, not our path ...
-Either recognize this Russia, hated by you all, or stay without Russia, because a 'third Russia' by your recipes does not and will not exist ...
-The Soviet regime saved Russia - the Soviet regime is justified, regardless of how weighty the arguments against it are ...
-The mere fact of its enduring existence proves its popular character, and the historical belonging of its dictatorship and harshness."

 Ideology

 The ideas in the publication soon evolved into the Smenovekhovstvo movement, which promoted the concept of accepting the Soviet regime and the October Revolution of 1917 as a natural and popular progression of Russia's fate, something which was not to be resisted despite perceived ideological incompatibilities with Leninism.
 Smenovekhovstvo encouraged its members to return to Soviet Russia, predicting that the Soviet Union would not last and would give way to a revival of Russian nationalism.